-Barley water or barley kanji is a common health drink that you can have in pregnancy.
-The nutty-flavored water might help ease indigestion (1), prevent water retention, and regulate blood sugar levels (2).
+Barley water or barley kanji is a common health drink for gut health that you can have in pregnancy.
+The nutty-flavored water might help ease indigestion (1), prevent water retention, and regulate blood sugar and energy levels (2).

 Why Do Women Take Barley During Pregnancy?

 A few studies have tried to understand the benefits this wholegrain can offer to pregnant women.
-Consuming barley is believed to be beneficial in the following ways:
+Consuming barley is believed to be beneficial for maternal health in the following ways:

 - Gastrointestinal problems: Being rich in dietary fiber, barley is believed to ease bowel movements, and help with constipation (3) and hemorrhoidsiXA medical condition marked by swollen, inflamed veins around the rectum and anus (1).
 So, it can be a part of your healthy diet plan.

-- Neural tube defects: Folic acid is necessary for pregnant women to reduce the occurrence of neural tube defectsiXSevere birth abnormalities of the central nervous system that develop in a developing fetus during pregnancy in babies.
+- Neural tube defects: Folic acid (or folate) is necessary for pregnant women to reduce the occurrence of neural tube defectsiXSevere birth abnormalities of the central nervous system that develop in a developing fetus during pregnancy in babies.
 100g of barley has nearly 200mcg of folic acid (4).

 - Excess fluids: Researchers believe that the diuretic property of barley water could flush out the excess fluids from the body (5) thus helping you get relief from water retention in the legs, face etc., during pregnancy.